sliscak/ideas/list.md

 Use a english description of movement as input into the GPT-2, GPT-3, BERT or other Transformer based model and let it compute the Animation Data.
 Example:
 * Input:
-Move the characters hands up
+"Move the characters hands up"
+The output would be the animation data(a point cloud, voxels, or some other format)